MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

 ### Step 2: Complete the payment

-A unique URL is automatically generated to a [payment page](/tools/payment-pages/) where you can complete the payment.
+A unique payment URL is automatically generated where you can complete the payment.

 1. Enter test payment details or select a payment scenario for the payment method you are testing.
 See [Test payment details](/faq/getting-started/test-payment-details/).
 2. Complete the test payment.